Marker Logo

 this page online

 W. Marker is in Gettysburg, Pennsylvania, in Adams County.
-Marker is on Soldiers’ National Cemetery.
+It is on Soldiers’ National Cemetery.
 This marker is in the Gettysburg National Cemetery.
 It is along the walkway a few steps north of the Soldiers' National Monument.
 Touch for map.
 Marker is in this post office area: Gettysburg PA 17325, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Battery G, Fourth U.S. Artillery (here, next to this marker); Mary Virginia Wade (within shouting distance of this marker); Kentucky Memorial (within shouting distance of this marker); Soldier’s National Monument (within shouting distance of this marker); ...broken by gunfire... (within shouting distance of this marker); Battery H, 1st U.S. Artillery (about 300 feet away, measured in a direct line); New York State Memorial (about 300 feet away); Bvt.
+At least 8 other markers are within walking distance of this marker: Battery G, Fourth U.S. Artillery (here, next to this marker); Mary Virginia Wade (within shouting distance of this marker); Kentucky Memorial (within shouting distance of this marker); Soldier’s National Monument (within shouting distance of this marker); ...broken by gunfire... (within shouting distance of this marker); Battery H, 1st U.S. Artillery (about 300 feet away, measured in a direct line); New York State Memorial (about 300 feet away); Bvt.
 Maj.
 Gen. Charles H.T.
 Collis Memorial (about 300 feet away).
 Touch for a list and map of all markers in Gettysburg.

 More about this marker.
 This new marker replaces the old marker at this spot, which was entitled "The Gettysburg Address."